Licensing Frequently Asked Questions

 Of course my writing, diagrams, photographs etc. that I use to explain my processes have copyright protection.
 Licensee's must acknowledge this protection in the License Sales Agreement which specifies that the information is not for publication.
 My license is perhaps best seen as a how to book which includes confidential disclosure of trade secrets under a contractual relationship.
 People who have such a confidential relationship are legally bound to keep the information a secret.

-Preventing manufacturing information from publication should slow down the development of competition but should not be expected to eliminate its potential.
+Preventing manufacturing information from publication will slow down the development of competition but should not be expected to eliminate its potential.
 Imitation is a sincere form of flattery and should be expected.
 The best protection from competition is to be FIRST and (using the training I can provide) quickly place quality items into the best outlets in your area.

 Q. I'm confused.
 Is it published or not?